Eric's Platform

 Overview

 Arizona stands at a crossroads.
-Our state is growing rapidly, but that growth isn't benefiting everyone equally.
-While corporations rake in record profits, working families face skyrocketing housing costs, water insecurity, and an education system that's been systematically underfunded for decades.
+Maricopa county is now the second largest county in the U.S.A and growing rapidly, but that growth isn't benefiting everyone equally.
+While corporations rake in record profits, working families face skyrocketing housing costs, water insecurity, and an education system that's been systematically de-funded for decades.

 -

-- Crack down on corporate landlords and investors driving up rents
+- Crack down on corporate landlords and house-hoarders driving up rents

 - Increase funding for affordable housing development

-- Support local communities in preventing displacement of long-time residents
+- Support local communities by protecting residents from homelesness

 - Address predatory lending and unfair eviction practices